 Bachelor of Arts in Sociology

-Students interested in applying to the Sociology major are advised to complete ENG 214 (or equivalent) and one sociology course, earning a grade of a C or higher.
+Students interested in applying to the Sociology major are advised to complete GE Area A2 and one sociology course, earning grades of C or higher.
 Transfer students and first-time freshmen should follow SF State’s online application process.
 Transfer students should indicate Sociology as their first choice of major and first-time freshmen should indicate “undeclared with an interest in sociology.”
 Students who are already enrolled at SF State should bring a completed Change of Major form and a copy of their academic advising audits to the Sociology Department office in HSS 370.
 No exceptions will be made for students wanting to submit a change of major form after the November 30 deadline.
 See departmental website for supplemental program application http://sociology.sfsu.edu/content/sociology-impaction.

 Please note that the department strongly encourages students to meet with an advisor early during their first semester at SF State regardless of academic rank.
 All students are required to have met with a sociology advisor at least once by the time they have completed SOC 300GW.